multitudes/oldmultitudes.github.io/_posts/2019-04-09-Integrating Apps and Content with AR Quick Look.markdown

 ###### Appearance

-AR Quick Look uses a `Physically Based Rendering`, or `PBR shader`, and this gives us another six things that we can modify about our model's appearance to make it feel more real in the world.
+AR Quick Look uses a **Physically Based Rendering**, or **PBR shader**, and this gives us another six things that we can modify about our model's appearance to make it feel more real in the world.

 - **Albedo** (base color).
 This is the base color of the model, its underlying color.
 Should be RGB, or RBGA, if you're also providing transparency
-- **Metallic** (conductor or insulator).
+- **Metalness** (conductor or insulator).
 It is indicating which parts of the model are metallic.
 This changes whether they are a conductor or an insulator, which changes how they interact with the physics of light in the real world. (should be Greyscale)
 - **Roughness** (rough or shiny).
 We could also specify which parts of our model are rough or shiny by providing a roughness texture.(should be Greyscale)
 - **Normal** (surface details).
 We can add in a `normal map`.
 This creates the illusion of depth and variances within the surfaces, the model's surface, without changing the underlying mesh.(Should be RGB)
 - **Ambient occlusion** (internal shadows) We can add an ambient occlusion texture to specify where the model casts shadows on itself in the crevices and nooks and crannies of the model.(should be Greyscale)